bkuberek/sptf_test/README.md

 3. Unobtrusive JavaScript
 4. Compiled JavaScript using closure
 5. Compiled CSS using yuicompressor
-6. Modal window with interactive form and validation (sorry this was poorly done due to lack of time)
+6. Modal window with interactive form and client/server side validation + ajax
 7. Cross browser support (tested on Chrome, Safari, Firefox, Opera, IE7+, Dolphin HD, Android Stock Browser)

-**Disclosure:** This did not come up as I had in mind for I was tired.
-I had worked all night on the Backend Test and it was around 6am when I started to work on the "Try Sptf Premium for free" modal window and form validation.
-I will have to leave it as is but if you want I will can show you more JavaScript/Ajax work I have already done.
-Most of my work is not publicly available but I can show it to you in person.

 ##  Backend Test

 The result is available at: [sptf.bkuberek.com/imdb](http://sptf.bkuberek.com/imdb)

 This application is part Python and part PHP.
 Python was used to build the IMDB bot using the [Scrapy](http://scrapy.org) framework.
 PHP was used to render the user facing application.
 I chose to use the [Symfony](http://symfony.com) framework for its great set of tools and performance.

 I was a bit confused with the test spec and I could not ask questions as I worked nightly over the weekend.
 So here is what I have done: